Affordability and access

 In communities with harsh and unpredictable climates, reliable utilities are a must, especially for older adults.
 Even if customers are behind on their payments, supportive communities don’t disconnect key utilities during periods of exceptionally hot or cold weather.
 Here, the Livability Index awards credits to states with policies that prevent utilities from stopping service to any customer during seasons when extreme weather is likely.

 While communities can’t prevent emergencies from happening, they can prepare for the worst to protect residents.
 The Federal Emergency Management Agency (FEMA) pushes local government to develop mitigation plans that identify stakeholders, risks, and potential responses for a range of hazards like floods, tornadoes, and wildfires.
-Here, the Index gives credit to communities with up-to-date, FEMA-approved, hazard mitigation plans.
-All communities that are covered by plans that are valid as of March 2016 receive credit.
+Here, the Index gives credit to communities with up-to-date, FEMA-approved, multi-hazard mitigation plans.

 Energy efficiency State energy efficiency scorecard